 2. limited reverse-gantry axial computed tomography .

 MRI has many advantages over bone scintigraphy, for instance, noninvasive nature of the imaging along with the absence of ionizing radiation.
 MRI changes in active spondylolysis include bone marrow edema, visualized as increased signal in the pars interarticularis on edema-sensitive sequences, and fracture, visualized as reduced signal in the pars interarticularis on T1 and T2 weighted sequences.

 However, there is greater difficulty in detecting the changes of busy spondylolysis from MRI.
 Detecting pathology from MRI relies on the interpretation of distinct contrasts of signals compared with normal tissue.
 Unlike stress fractures in different parts of the body, the little region of the pars interarticularis may make detection of those changes harder.

 However, unlike MRI, computed tomography has the capability to differentiate between acute and chronic fractures, and this differentiation might be an important determinant of fracture healing.
 Accordingly, in areas using pars interarticularis fractures discovered by MRI, it might nonetheless be necessary to execute thin computed tomography slices to determine whether or not a fracture is severe or chronic — an important factor in fracture resolution.

-The information herein on "Extension-Related Low Back Pain: Sports & Science" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Extension-Related Low Back Pain: Sports & Science" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.